 The numbers confirm what the graph makes obvious — the correlation between a candidate’s polling shifts over one week and the next is very minimal.
 The linear correlation coefficient suggests that a candidate’s national polling change one week explains less than 3% of her polling change the next week.

 We might at this point be tempted to conclude that there really isn’t anything like momentum governing the polling changes in the pre-Iowa months.
 But there are some things we should note.
 One is that any polling average is going to be noisy and a polling average that doesn’t normalize based on pollsters’ house effects (RCP doesn’t, though Fivethirtyeight does) will be particularly noisy.
-This may drown out real momentum effects.
+This could partially drown out real momentum effects.
 Another is that the straightforward correlation between a candidate’s polling changes one week and the next might not actually be what we should be looking for.
 We usually don’t think of very small changes in polling standing as signifying that a candidate has momentum.
 Maybe there is a threshold of change in national polling average after which we can say that a candidate really has momentum (or has “lost momentum”, if their standing in the polls drops).